edgedb/easy-edgedb/README.md

 - `HorseDrawnCarriage` increases speed but decreases money,
 - `Train` increases speed the most but decreases money and can only follow railway lines, etc.

 `Visit` is one of our two "hackiest" (but most fun) types.
-We stole most of it from the `Date` type that we created earlier but never used.
+We stole most of it from the `Time` type that we created earlier but never used.
 In it, we have a `time` property that is just a string, but gets used in this way:

 - by casting it into a <cal::local_time> to make the `local_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`